tower-rs/tower/guides/inventing-service.md

 ```

 This works quite well!
 We're now able to layer on additional functionality to
 `RequestHandler` without having to modify its implementation.
-In theory we could
+In theory, we could
 put our `JsonContentType` and `Timeout` handlers into a crate and release it as
 library on crates.io for other people to use!

 ## Making `Handler` more flexible

-Our little `Handler` trait is working quite nicely but currently it only
+Our little `Handler` trait is working quite nicely, but currently it only
 supports our `Request` and `Response` types.
 It would be nice if those where
 generic so users could use whatever type they want.